sarah157/quizlet-clone/README.md

 ### Todo
 - CRUD Classes
-  - Add Folders, Decks, and Members to a Class
+  - Admin can add Folders, Decks, and Members to a Class.
-  - Admin can modify edit permissions to Folders and Decks
+  - Admin can remove all Folders, Decks, and Members
-- Spaced-repetition Cards (?)
+  - Members can add Decks and Members (if allowed by Admin)
+  - Members can only remove their own Decks